syl20bnr/spacemacs-elpa-mirror/stable-melpa/sqlup-mode-readme.txt

 * '

-This package also provides a function to capitalize SQL keywords inside a region - always available, no need to activate the minor mode to use it:
+This package also provides a function to capitalize SQL keywords inside a region as well as the whole bufer - always available, no need to activate the minor mode to use it:

 M-x sqlup-capitalize-keywords-in-region
+M-x sqlup-capitalize-keywords-in-buffer

 It is not bound to a keybinding.
 Here is an example of how you could do it: